Policies and procedures

 Policies and procedures support the effective management and operation of early childhood services and support practice being embedded across the service.

 Preschools are required to have policies and procedures in place (regulation 168).
-The department?s policies, procedures and guidelines relate to both the school and the preschool.
+These are outined in the Mandatory preschool policies and procedures table (PDF 67KB - staff only) The department's policies, procedures and guidelines relate to both the school and the preschool.
 However, it is necessary for preschools to develop local procedures that support the practical implementation of these in their setting.

 - support educators to understand their role and responsibilities